-We can construct a language model using just the 320 annotated queries.
+We construct language models using just the 320 annotated queries.
 However, since the annotated corpus is small in size, the resulting model may not generalize well to test queries (i.e., the model may overfit the data).
 To address this problem of data sparsity, we need to find comparable queries to the annotated ones to use as training data to construct the language model.